dalulu91/Video-cutting-tool/README.md

 6. Click Export and save your new video.

 ## How does it work?
-It runs ffmepg in shell, so make sure ffmpeg is added to your PATH as an enviornment variable.
+Video processing is done with ffmepg, so make sure ffmpeg is added to your PATH.
-This is the shell command:
+This is the ffmpeg command:

-`ffmpeg -ss hh:mm:ss -t hh:mm:ss -i input.mp4 -c copy output.mp4`
+`ffmpeg -ss hh:mm:ss -i input.mp4 -t hh:mm:ss -c copy output.mp4`

-`-ss` sets position. `-t` sets duration. `-i` sets input. `-c` sets codec.
+`-ss` sets position. `-i` sets input. `-t` sets duration. `-c` sets codec.

-As I'm writing this and reading the documenation, the `-to` would be better to use than `-t`, since that's exactly what this app is doing: Set in pos and out pos.
-I didn't know that as I wrote the code, so the duration is calculated based on the out position set in the UI.